asaurusrex/Forblaze/README.md

                         Give the name of the compiled binary to extract the URL and run code in memory from the stego file.
 The default is forblaze.

   -method METHOD        Select which method you wish to use.
 Method 1 relies on executing a dylib directly into memory, and works with Go payloads as well as regular payloads.
 Method 2
                         relies on executing a macho file directly into memory, but does not work with Go compiled payloads.
-Method 3 is method 1 but relies on fetchting the decrypting key over a server, which is more opsec friendly.
+Method 3 is method 1 but relies on fetching the decrypting key over a server, which is more opsec friendly.
 The default method is 1.
 NOTE: You still might need to edit the 'module' (aka RunMain) manually depending on your execution method!